NeSI Futures: Looking Ahead

 Research takes place across a range of scales, from nationally coordinated and mission-led programmes such as National Science Challenges or those supported within Crown Research Institutes, through to smaller scale research teams within specific disciplines as is often the nature of research within our universities.
 The former is more likely to have a longer term strategic research plan underpinning their work, while the latter will be more challenging to identify and connect with due to inherent diversity and fragmentation.
 In some cases there are national approaches supporting the latter, such as the Centres of Research Excellence.

-We plan to solicit white papers from representatives of a targeted set of research communities, as agreed with NeSI's Research Reference Group and Board.
+We plan to solicit thought pieces from representatives of a targeted set of research communities, as agreed with NeSI's Research Reference Group and Board.
 We propose incorporating groups:

 - already identifiable as significant users of NeSI's current and future services, alongside